Alcoholic beverages have been part of human life for millennia.

 In fact, drinking to excess is one of the most damaging things to our health and prematurely kills millions of people every year (20).

-While a glass of red at the weekend or an occasional beer might be beneficial, drinking several beers a day is not.
+While a glass of red at the weekend or an occasional beer might have some benefit, drinking several beers a day will not.

 As alcohol dose increases, the disadvantages of alcohol quickly become apparent.